andrewli-create/nntv/src/pages/course/introduction-to-music-technology-101.md

   - lessons: Master Your Music Essential Guide to Digital Audio Workstations DAW
   - lessons: An Introduction to MIDI Magic
   - lessons: Guest Composer Stef Haynes Exploring MIDI as a Creative Tool
+  - lessons: EQ Basics Enhance Your Audio with Equalization Techniques
 ---